I find myself daydreaming about tomorrow, and the day after tomorrow. I can feel the weight lift as I imagine a day without dirty diapers to change.

 It means making their own making decisions about what to do with their lives.

 Your audience is captive and eager to learn (even when they are whining and screaming and rolling their eyes).
 They are taking things literally.
-Their little concrete, yet abstract minds get things like when God said love the orphan, they just hold a baby.
-When he said look after the widow, they rake her yard or bake her cookies.
-Where he said go, they walk.
+Their moldable concrete minds get things like loving the orphan and serving the widow.

 It’s not too late, mama.
 They’re still little.